 Higher education diploma in the fine, applied and performing arts

 If you prefer, you can complete the first two years of the programme to obtain a higher education diploma in music (120 ECTS credits).
 You have to complete a diploma project of 7.5 ECTS credits in music to be awarded the diploma.

 All applicants to the bachelor Programme in Music must fulfil specific entrance requirements by demonstrating their technique and performance skills on the main instrument.
 All applicants further have to demonstrate their knowledge of music theory in a written test.

 The main instrument entrance test includes two rounds.
 The first round relates to the specific entrance requirements, and you have to pass this test to be invited to the second round.
 In the second round, another main instrument test is used to rank applicants in the different instruments.

 You further need to pass the music theory test to fulfil specific entrance requirements for admission.
 This test is done at the music school to which you applied as your first choice.

 - An invitation to the entrance test is sent out to the email address indicated in your application, within two weeks of the application deadline.

-- Test days for the Bachelor Programme in Music are on 18-19 February 2019 for flute, clarinet, vocal, guitar, violin, viola, violoncell, doublebass.
-For piano the test day is 7 of March 2019.
+- Test days for the Bachelor Programme in Music are on 17-21 February 2020 for flute, clarinet, vocal, guitar, violin, viola, violoncell, doublebass and piano.